About Us

 Robin Smoot, Program Director

 Robin is an Ohio native who moved to North Carolina in 2012.
-She is a graduate of Miami University with a degree in Public Administration and earned her MBA from Franklin University.
-Robin’s background includes 30 years in business & ministry administration and operations, and she has a heart for helping others fulfill their call to entrepreneurship.
+She is a graduate of Miami University with a degree in Public Administration and holds an MBA from Franklin University.
+Robin expects to complete her Master of Divinity in 2029 at Duke Divinity School.
+Robin’s professional background includes 30 years in business & ministry operations, and she has a heart for helping others fulfill their call to entrepreneurship.
 Robin loves spending time with her husband and three adult children.
 She enjoys gardening, movies, the beach, and football (Go Buckeyes!).

 Averee Gentry, Program Administrator